Michelle Lujan Grisham: Abortion

 In 1969, the New Mexico Legislature passed a law that made it a felony for someone to provide a woman with an abortion unless it was needed to save a woman's life, or because her pregnancy was a result of rape or incest.
 The U.S. Supreme Court's decision in 1973's Roe v.
 Wade barred states from regulating abortion in the first trimester; consequently, New Mexico's 1969 abortion law became unenforceable.

-In her 2019 State of the State address, Lujan Grisham stated her support for a repeal of the 1969 law.
-She said, "The old criminal abortion law of this state, only one of nine left in the entire country, must go.
+In her 2019 State of the State address, Lujan Grisham expressed her support for repealing the 1969 law, saying, "The old criminal abortion law of this state, only one of nine left in the entire country, must go.
 Bring me that bill and I will sign it."
-Lujan Grisham published an op-ed in support of repeal on March 3, 2019.
-Repeal legislation passed the New Mexico House of Representatives; however, that legislation was defeated in the Democratic-led State Senate on March 14, 2019, by a vote of 24–18.
-Following the Senate vote, Lujan Grisham said, "This old, outdated statute criminalizing health care providers is an embarrassment.
+On March 3, 2019, she published an op-ed in support of repeal.
+Repeal legislation passed the New Mexico House of Representatives, but was defeated in the State Senate on March 14, 2019, by a vote of 24–18.
+After the Senate vote, Lujan Grisham said, "This old, outdated statute criminalizing health care providers is an embarrassment.
 That removing it was even a debate, much less a difficult vote for some senators, is inexplicable to me."

 In 2021, the New Mexico legislature passed SB10, a repeal of the 1969 abortion law.
 The bill was approved in the House by a 40–30 margin and in the Senate by a 25–17 margin.
-Governor Lujan Grisham signed it into law on February 26, 2021.
+Lujan Grisham signed it into law on February 26, 2021.
+As of June 2025, abortion is legal in New Mexico at all stages of pregnancy.